-- Vermont Municipalities and publications of the Illuminating Engineering Society of North America (IESNA). - d.
-Parking lot lighting shall comply with the standards for maximum mounting height, minimum illumination (at darkest spot) and uniformity ratio as set forth in The Outdoor Lighting Manual for Vermont Municipalities.
+(d) Parking lot lighting shall comply with the standards for maximum mounting height, minimum illumination (at darkest spot) and uniformity ratio as set forth in The Outdoor Lighting Manual for Vermont Municipalities.
 The Board may waive these standards for good cause if application thereof is inappropriate or unduly burdensome so long as excessive lighting does not result and the proposed lighting scheme otherwise meets the requirements of this section.
 Applicants may also be required to use lower mounting heights and illumination levels.
-Lighting of parking lots in the Rural Residential District is generally discouraged except for minimum security needs. - e.
-Outdoor lighting fixtures should include timers, dimmers, and/or sensors to reduce energy consumption and eliminate unneeded lighting. - f.
-The use of street or security lighting is only permitted if unusual or hazardous conditions require it.
-Security lighting, where deemed necessary by the Board, shall be shielded and aimed so that illumination is directed only on to the designated area and not cast on other areas. - g.
-Exterior building facades shall not be illuminated.
-The Board may approve the exterior illumination of buildings with symbolic or historic significance, provided the maximum illumination on any vertical or angular roof surface does not exceed 5.0 foot candles; fixtures are carefully aimed and shielded so that light is only directed onto the building surface; and lighting fixtures are mounted on or near the building, preferably directed downward, and are designed to "wash" the facade with light. - h.
-Except for approved security lighting, outdoor fixtures shall only be illuminated during the hours of operation for non-residential uses unless specifically approved by the Board.
+Lighting of parking lots in the Rural Residential District is generally discouraged except for minimum security needs.

+(e) Outdoor lighting fixtures should include timers, dimmers, and/or sensors to reduce energy consumption and eliminate unneeded lighting.

+(f) The use of street or security lighting is only permitted if unusual or hazardous conditions require it.
+Security lighting, where deemed necessary by the Board, shall be shielded and aimed so that illumination is directed only on to the designated area and not cast on other areas.

+(g) Exterior building facades shall not be illuminated.
+The Board may approve the exterior illumination of buildings with symbolic or historic significance, provided the maximum illumination on any vertical or angular roof surface does not exceed 5.0 footcandles; fixtures are carefully aimed and shielded so that light is only directed onto the building surface; and lighting fixtures are mounted on or near the building, preferably directed downward, and are designed to "wash" the facade with light.

+(h) Except for approved security lighting, outdoor fixtures shall only be illuminated during the hours of operation for nonresidential uses unless specifically approved by the Board.
 Hours of operation shall include any time up to one hour before or after all employees and patrons or customers have vacated the premises.
-Inns and Bed and Breakfasts are considered open on a twenty-four hour basis. - (9) Stormwater Management.
-To prevent water quality degradation and to minimize impacts on surrounding properties and town infrastructure, development shall be sited and designed to minimize storm water runoff and prevent erosion during all phases of development.
+Inns and Bed-and-breakfasts are considered open on a twenty-four-hour basis.

+(9) Stormwater management.
+To prevent water quality degradation and to minimize impacts on surrounding properties and Town infrastructure, development shall be sited and designed to minimize stormwater runoff and prevent erosion during all phases of development.
 Land development shall incorporate Low Impact Development (LID) stormwater management and erosion control practices where feasible.
 The Board may require the preparation and implementation of a stormwater management plan as appropriate for the setting, scale and intensity of the proposed development.
 Plans, if required, shall include provisions for the inspection and long-term maintenance of stormwater management and erosion control practices and be prepared by a qualified licensed engineer that incorporates the LID approach for site design and stormwater management where feasible and the accepted management practices recommended by the state in the Vermont Stormwater Management Manual and the Vermont Handbook for Soil Erosion and Sediment Control on Construction Sites, as amended.
 The Board may, at the expense of the developer, conduct an independent review of the plans.
 Site plan approval may be granted by the Board upon finding that the proposed development will: